 Rugby Academy coaching staff:

 Bonnie-Rae Duncan is our pathway manager.
-She has been involved in Rugby League stemming back to her childhood in country New South Whales.
+She has been involved in Rugby League stemming back to her childhood in country New South Wales.
 Her passion for the sport has now led her into her 11th year of being a sports trainer and team manager across a number of NRL Victoria clubs.
 In 2020/2021 Bonnie will be working closely with Joe at Altona Roosters as the head sports trainer and manager

 Current Rugby League academy times: